arkafreak/Chain-Compromise/README.md

 # Chain-Compromise 🚀
-Dont access the file outside of the Quarternion Folder
+1. The Quarternion values..ipynb file is inside Quarternion folder along with the 4 chains of dataset in .csv format.
+2. The Untitled.ipynb file is accessable outside of the folder and can be used with .txt file extions.